 The Western Retail Lumber Association Inc. today is comprised of about 1,200 member firms involved in the building supply industry on the prairies.
-WRLA represents the interests of members in Manitoba, Saskatchewan, Alberta, Northwest Territories, NW Ontario, Yukon and Nunavut, providing a forum for the exchange of ideas and information in the industry.
-The WRLA office is located in the Electric Railway Chambers Building in downtown Winnipeg, Manitoba and is staffed by five full-time employees.
+WRLA represents the interests of members in Manitoba, Saskatchewan, Alberta, British Columbia, Northwest Territories, NW Ontario, Yukon and Nunavut, providing a forum for the exchange of ideas and information in the industry.
+The WRLA office is located at 300-95 Cole Ave in Winnipeg, Manitoba and is staffed by five full-time employees.
 Association business is managed by a thirteen-member Board of Directors, which includes a five-member executive.NOW

 In 1999 the title Mr. Lumberman Award was renamed to reflect the changing industry and becomes known as the WRLA Industry Achievement Award.1990

 The 1980s brought new challenges to the retail industry, with the introduction of metric measure, proposed changes to the Federal Sales Tax and successive postal rate increases.
 The association has been active in all legislation affecting the industry.

 But, 1981 also saw the demise of the Retail Lumbermen’s Mutual Fire Insurance.
 It was forced to close its doors due to increased competition and a decreasing insurance base.

 And, while retrenchment was necessary, the spirit that built the WRLA has been passed on by each succeeding generation and still forms a part of the WRLA.1980

 The 1970s saw major submission to all three provincial governments on waiver of lien in the updating of the respective Mechanic’s Lien Acts.
 WRLA launches the Mr. Lumberman Award.1970

 By 1963, costs began to be a factor in the operations of the WRLA and The Prairie Lumberman was discontinued.